ruped24/awesome-hacking/_pages/index.rst

 - `Nipe <https://github.com/GouveaHeitor/nipe>`_ - A script to make Tor Network your default gateway.
 - `SecureDrop <https://securedrop.org>`_ - Open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources.
 - `Tor <https://www.torproject.org>`_ - The free software for enabling onion routing online anonymity.
-- `Toriptables2 <https://github.com/ruped24/toriptables2>`_ - A python script alternative to Nipe.
-Makes Tor Network your default gateway.
+- `Toriptables2 <https://github.com/ruped24/toriptables2>`_ - Tor Iptables script is an anonymizer that sets up iptables and tor to route all services and traffic including DNS through the Tor network.

 Reverse Engineering
 ===================